AbdulMuhaiminIsmail/VocabVault/README.md

 2. **View Results:**
    - Once the word is searched, VocabVault displays meanings, phonetics, definitions, synonyms, and antonyms in an organized manner.

-3. **Explore Further:**
-   - Click on any synonym or antonym to explore its own meanings, phonetics, definitions, synonyms, and antonyms.

 ## Installation

 To use VocabVault, simply clone the repository and open the `index.html` file in your web browser.